kritoke/nimacademy/content/docs/basics.md

 ### **Characters**

-The `char` type is for representing a single ASCII character and is wrapped with two single backticks (`'`):
+The `char` type is for representing a single ASCII character and is wrapped with two single apostrophes (`'`):

 ```